 Certain Tax Matters.
 Upon completion of this offering, we expect that the 2000 plan will be amended and restated to address the effect of recently-enacted Section 409A of the Internal Revenue Code.
 For a discussion of the general scope of these amendments, see "2006 Stock Incentive Plan-Internal Revenue Code Section 409A Requirements," below.
-For a discussion of the general tax consequences of awards granted under the 2000 plan, see the comparable discussion of similar awards granted under the 2006 plan under "2006 Stock Incentive Plan-General Federal Income Tax Consequences," below.
+For a discussion of the general tax consequences of awards granted under the 2000 plan under "2006 Stock Incentive Plan-General Federal Income Tax Consequences," below.